prototypefund/Digital_Bargeld-docs/api-mint.rst

   :<json base32 coin_pub: coin's public key, both ECDHE and EdDSA.
   :<json int transaction_id: 64-bit transaction id for the transaction between merchant and customer :<json base32 merchant_pub: the EdDSA public key of the merchant, so that the client can identify the merchant for refund requests.
-  :<json base32 merchant_sig: the EdDSA signature of the merchant, affirming that it is really the merchant who requires obtaining the wire transfer identifier.
+  :<json base32 merchant_sig: the EdDSA signature of the merchant made with purpose `TALER_SIGNATURE_MERCHANT_DEPOSIT_WTID` , affirming that it is really the merchant who requires obtaining the wire transfer identifier.

   **Success Response: OK**